ohrutimty/Udacity_Project_Traffic_Sign_Classifier/writeup_project.md

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-I have got 12 images from the internet.
-The first 6 images have better resolution, and the rest of the images are taken screenshot from driving recorder videos about German road on YouTube.
+The images from 1 to 6 are got from web with better resolution to make sure that this model is working.
+And the rest of the images are taken screenshot from driving recorder videos about German road on YouTube.
+The images 7, 8, 9, 11 are taken at night environment, all of them with a little blurry, because the car is moving.
+I thought image 7 and 9 might have the highest possibility to get the wrong result, it is not easy to recognize with blurriness.
+Image 10 and 12 are taken with daylight environment and image 12 is a little reflective.

 ![alt text][image11] ![alt text][image12] ![alt text][image13]
 ![alt text][image14] ![alt text][image15] ![alt text][image16]